-For so long, you have worked at a job and at home, cultivating a successful career and a loving family.
+For so long, you have worked at a job or your own business, cultivating a successful career and a loving family.
 Focus on the future may have been limited to next year or even next week.
-However, as the years progress, it is important to consider what will happen when you are no longer able to make decisions about your own health, finances, or business.
+However, it is important to consider what will happen when you are no longer able to make decisions about your own health, finances, or business.
 Life is unpredictable.
-One never knows when sudden medical needs will arise, or an unexpected death will occur.
-Having a plan already in place can ease some of the worry in these stressful situations.
+Having a plan already in place can ease some of the worries in these stressful situations.
 Though it can be difficult and emotional, it is important to put a plan in place today.

-How Estate Planning Now Can Avoid Future Trouble for Lexington and Aiken Residents
+How Estate Planning Now Can Avoid Future Heartache For Your Loved Ones

 Devising a plan before a need arises can help families save time and money, while avoiding disputes during emotional moments.
 With a plan already in place, it is possible that families can:

-Avoid probate.
-Estates can end up in probate for years, bleeding the estate of its resources and leaving families with little or nothing when the court process resolves, and final debts are paid.
+- Avoid probate.
+Estates can end up in probate for years.
 With the right planning, it is possible to avoid probate entirely.

-Preserve family relationships.
+- Preserve family relationships.
 All too often, when there is no clear plan, surviving family members argue over the assets.
-The rifts created in these situations are sometimes never repaired.
-A comprehensive estate plan leaves no uncertainty; family members have no reason for a dispute.
+A comprehensive estate plan can preserve relationships.

-Protect assets.
-Proper planning can protect the estate from taxes, creditors, probate costs, or litigation over your money or property, preserving the maximum amount of your resources for your loved ones.
+- Protect assets.
+Proper planning can protect the estate from taxes, creditors, and probate costs, preserving your resources for your loved ones.

-Every family situation is unique, and each estate plan designed by the team at Stratton & Reynolds, LLC, is formulated with the specific needs and goals of the client in mind.
-Preserving your legacy and providing for your family can be done with the aid of a skilled attorney and the foresight to have these difficult discussions now.
+There are several distinct elements in a solid estate plan, including trusts, powers of attorney, and a will.
+If you own a family business there are some additional considerations.
+Every situation is unique, and each estate plan designed by the team at Stratton & Reynolds, LLC, is formulated with the specific needs and goals of the client in mind.

 Call Our Experienced South Carolina Estate Planning Team Today